 Current LogonId is 0:0x5e3d69 Deleting all tickets: Ticket(s) purged!

-To see the updated list of groups, you need to run a new command prompt using runas (so that a new process is created with a new security token).
+In order to see the updated list of groups, you will need to open a new command prompt using runas (so that the new process will be created with the new security token).

 Get-WmiObject Win32_LogonSession | Where-Object {$_.AuthenticationPackage -ne 'NTLM'} | ForEach-Object {klist.exe purge -li ([Convert]::ToString($_.LogonId, 16))}

-Suppose the AD group has been assigned to a user to access a shared folder.
-Try to access it using its FQDN name (!!! this is important, for example, \\lon-fs1.woshub.loc\Install).
-At this point, a new Kerberos ticket is issued to the user.
-You can check that the TGT ticket has been updated:
+At this point, a new Kerberos ticket will be issued to the user.
+You can check if your TGT ticket has been updated:

 klist tgt